hipstersmoothie/hipstersmoothie.com/pages/garden/Essential Mac Apps.md

 ### [Gitup](https://gitup.co)

 While I do love my [[Git Aliases]] there is still room for a visual client in my workflow.
-Gitup is where I learned to visualize my git repo as a tree and naviagate it with eas.
+Gitup is where I learned to visualize my git repo as a tree and navigate it with eas.
 I'm a big believer in starting git with a visual client like this, it helps so much to be able to see what you actually doing.
 I tend to use my [[Git Aliases]] for my daily git interactions (add, commit, push) and do everything else in Gitup.

 This birds eye view lends a few git operations to feel nicer: